CopernicaMarketingSoftware/Documentation/Yothalot/files.md

 space.
 These 10 servers can be grouped together in a GlusterFS cluster to bundle their disks into one big distributed file system.
-Besides these 10 storage servers however, you also have 20 servers that do not have disk space to share, but that do have to write log files.
+Besides these 10 storage servers however, you also have 20 servers that do not have disk space to share, but that do have to write data that you want to process later.
 You can mount these 20 servers to the GlusterFS file system too, so that all of your 30 servers have access to the GlusterFS system: 10 of them are actually sharing disk space, while the other 20 do not share disk space, but have access via a network mount.